-To validate our neuron selection strategy, we first examine the activation magnitudes $k_\ell$ of the identified task-relevant neurons across layers.
-Figure~\ref{fig:mean_key_activation} reveals that these neurons exhibit peak activations precisely at L19, L21, and L24 layers that align with both our Functional Anchor hypothesis and the MLP injection patterns observed in the Logit Lens analysis (Figure~\ref{fig:logitlens}).
-This convergence of evidence confirms that our selection method successfully identifies neurons that are mechanistically central to the memorization circuit.
+We apply multiplicative scaling to selected neurons' key activations: $\hat{k}_\ell^{(i)} = \{ \alpha \cdot k_\ell^{(i)} \text{ for } i \in \mathcal{N}_{\ell}^{\text{task}}; \text{ else } k_\ell^{(i)} \},$ where $\alpha$ is scaling factor, applied uniformly across all generation steps.
+To validate our neuron selection strategy, we first examine activation magnitudes $k_\ell$ of the identified task-relevant neurons across layers.
+Figure~\ref{fig:mean_key_activation} reveals that these neurons exhibit peak activations precisely at L19, L21, and L24 that align with both our \textit{Functional Anchor} hypothesis and the MLP injection patterns observed in Logit Lens analysis (Figure~\ref{fig:logitlens}).
+This convergence of evidence confirms that our selection method successfully identifies neurons that are mechanistically central to memorization circuit.